-- of our Class A shares issuable upon the exercise of warrants outstanding as of June 30, 2014 at a weighted average exercise price of DKK 156.4 per share, which will entitle the holders to subscribe for up to ordinary shares following the Share Conversion and the Bonus Share Issuance, assuming an initial public offering price of \$ per ADS (the midpoint of the price range set forth on the cover of this Prospectus); - 31,895 Class A shares or ordinary shares (assuming an initial public offering price of \$ per ADS (the midpoint of the price range set forth on the cover of this Prospectus)) issuable pursuant to the deferred share award granted in August 2014 to Joel Sendek under the Share Plan (as defined below); - ordinary shares issuable to Joel Sendek, Thomas Carbone and Sharon Klahre pursuant to non-qualified stock options to be granted under the Share Plan upon consummation of this offering (assuming an initial public offering price of \$ per ADS (the midpoint of the price range set forth on the cover of this Prospectus)); - 5,000 Class A shares or ordinary shares (assuming an initial public offering price of \$ per ADS (the midpoint of the price range set forth on the cover of this Prospectus)) issuable to Jan G. J. van de Winkel upon exercise of warrants issued in August 2014; and - Exercise by the underwriters of their over-allotment option; if the over-allotment option is exercised in full, the following will occur: - the percentage of our existing ordinary shares held by existing shareholders will decrease to approximately % of the total number of our ordinary shares outstanding after this offering; and - the percentage of our ordinary shares issued in connection with this offering and represented by the ADSs will increase to approximately % of the total number of our ordinary shares outstanding after this offering.
+- 131,052 of our Class A shares issuable upon the exercise of warrants outstanding as of June 30, 2014 at a weighted average exercise price of DKK 156.4 per share, which will entitle the holders to subscribe for an aggregate of 229,472 ordinary shares following the Share Conversion and the Bonus Share Issuance, assuming an initial public offering price of \$21.00 per ADS (the midpoint of the price range set forth on the cover of this Prospectus); - 31,895 Class A shares or 56,880 ordinary shares, following the Share Conversion and the Bonus Share Issuance, but before the Share Split, (assuming an initial public offering price of \$21.00 per ADS (the midpoint of the price range set forth on the cover of this Prospectus)) issuable pursuant to the deferred share award granted in August 2014 to Joel Sendek under the Share Plan (as defined below); - 47,054 ordinary shares, following the Share Conversion and the Bonus Share Issuance, but before the Share Split, issuable to Joel Sendek, Thomas Carbone and Sharon Klahre pursuant to non-qualified stock options to be granted under the Share Plan upon consummation of this offering (assuming an initial public offering price of \$21.00 per ADS (the midpoint of the price range set forth on the cover of this Prospectus)); - 5,000 Class A shares or 8,917 ordinary shares, following the Share Conversion and the Bonus Share Issuance, but before the Share Split, (assuming an initial public offering price of \$21.00 per ADS (the midpoint of the price range set forth on the cover of this Prospectus)) issuable to Jan G. J. van de Winkel upon exercise of warrants issued in August 2014; and - · Exercise by the underwriters of their over-allotment option; if the over-allotment option is exercised in full, the following will occur: - the percentage of our existing ordinary shares held by existing shareholders will decrease to approximately 76% of the total number of our ordinary shares outstanding after this offering; and - the percentage of our ordinary shares issued in connection with this offering and represented by the ADSs will increase to approximately 24% of the total number of our ordinary shares outstanding after this offering.